department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/utility.md

 ### Support Resources

-To support the primary FHIR Resources, there are some untility Resources that will be needed.
+To support the primary FHIR Resources, there are some utility Resources that will be needed.
 These will be created upon demand, based on a lookup need.

 #### GetPractitioner()